 - A high-resolution (8 x10”, 300 dpi) JPEG vertical image titled “(your seven-digit entry number) - Display Image.”
 For use in promotional materials.
 This high-quality duplicate photo is selected from your submission that best represents the project.

 - MS Word or text formatted file containing a one-page project statement.
 This vertically-formatted, concise one-page project statement describes the Owner’s program, site description including any significant physical parameters, factual statement of the design solution and a statement of why the project should be considered for an award.
+Include the entry number at the top of the page.
 File name “(your seven-digit entry number) - Project Description"

 - MS Word or text formatted file containing the one-page concealed identification form (not PDF).
 The completed “Concealed Identification” form containing information about the project including architect, client, contractor and consultants contact information and photo credit/permission.
 The name of the architect/firm is not to appear anywhere else in the submitted material.
 File name “(your seven-digit entry number) - Concealed ID”